szemranamszyca/CarND-Advanced-Lane-Lines/writeup.md

 #### 1. Briefly state how you computed the camera matrix and distortion coefficients.
 Provide an example of a distortion corrected calibration image.

-Code for this step is located in file *camera_calibration.py* Using glob library, I've read all calibration images with parameters:
+Code for this step is located in the file *camera_calibration.py* Using glob library, I've read all calibration images with parameters:

 + nx = 9